-If a cooperative officer completes Form 990-C, the Paid Preparer's space should remain blank.
-Anyone who prepares Form 990-C but does not charge the cooperative should not sign the return.
-Generally, anyone who is paid to prepare the return must sign it and fill in the other blanks in the Paid Preparer's Use Only area.
+If an employee of the cooperative completes Form 990-C, the paid preparer's space should remain blank.
+In addition, anyone who prepares Form 990-C but does not charge the cooperative should not complete that section.
+Generally, anyone who is paid to prepare the return must sign it and fill in the "Paid Preparer's Use Only" area.